 if bankruptcy was awarded to the trustee and all creditors

-The notice shall advise they may make written representations to trustee supervision team within 14 days or discharge may be granted and the terms of discharge that will apply.
+The notice shall advise they may make written representations to the Bankruptcy Case Administration team within 14 days or discharge may be granted and the terms of discharge that will apply.

 On the expiry of the 14 day period the team will, if satisfied the interim trustee has completed all their duties, and after considering any representations made, grant or refuse to grant the certificate of discharge and notify the persons mentioned above.